 Have fun!
 You only need one good picture that you like to memorialize this special moment.

 If you want to have beautiful maternity pictures, you don’t have to break the bank or hurt your budget much.
-With the right friends, camera phone, venue, and light conditions, you can achieve great pictures that you’ll treasure for years to come.
+With the right friends, phone, venue, and light conditions, you can achieve maternity photography that you’ll treasure for years to come.

 That’s my take!

 Have you tried hacking a photo shoot yourself to save money?
-Can you share some tips that made the difference in getting better quality maternity pictures?
+Can you share some tips that made the difference in getting better quality maternity photography?